EthanMerrill/PersonalBlog2022/README.md

 ### High priority

+- [ ] fix textbox for mobile (min size the boxes, make the you/time text the same as the bot's timestamp text)
 - [ ] re-write intro blurb and re-style that section
 - [ ] brighten the aurora
 - [ ] add place, date info on hover of items